MurrellGroup/AxisOperations.jl/README.md

 [![Build Status](https://github.com/MurrellGroup/AxisOperations.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/MurrellGroup/AxisOperations.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/MurrellGroup/AxisOperations.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/MurrellGroup/AxisOperations.jl)

-AxisOperations.jl is a library providing an intermediate layer for array axis operations with compile-time awareness of wrappers, and the structure of operations.
+AxisOperations makes lazy wrappers more tractable, and double wrappers less common, by using compile-time type information about the structure of operations to generate custom code at no runtime cost.

+The primitives in this package support downstream packages such as [Einops.jl](https://github.com/MurrellGroup/Einops.jl), whose declarative syntax leverages these rewrapping optimizations.

 ## Motivation

-Julia infamously struggles with "double wrappers", particularly on GPUs, triggering generic scalar indexing fallbacks.
+Julia infamously struggles with "double wrappers", particularly on GPUs, triggering generic fallbacks that use scalar indexing.
 This can make users wary when working with lazy wrappers.
 In the case of `reshape`, the *structure* of the new shape relative to the old shape is completely neglected and an array can for example become a reshape of a view:

 ```julia
 julia> x = rand(3, 4, 2);